Dev-Doggo/huff-contracts/README.md

-# erc20-huff
+# huff-contracts

-ERC20 implementation written in huff from someone who doesn't really know huff
+ERC20 and ERC721 implementations written in huff from someone who doesn't really know huff